 Always talk to your manufacturer before finalizing the dielectric material.
 We recommend the following materials for sequential lamination:

-This material is made up of a multifunctional FR4 epoxy resin having a glass transition temperature of 180°C and a high conductive anodic filament (CAF) resistance.
+This material comprises a multifunctional FR4 epoxy resin with a glass transition temperature of 180°C and a high conductive anodic filament (CAF) resistance.
 It provides superior thermal performance with low CTE and improved mechanical and chemical resistance and is proven to be the best choice in various PWB applications.

 Materials in the Megtron family offer high-quality performance and reliability.
-Megtron 5, Megtron 6, and Megtron 7 are prevalently incorporated to build high-layer-count PCBs used for networking and digital communication applications at lower RF frequencies.
+Megtron 6, Megtron 7, and Megtron 8 are prevalently incorporated to build high-layer-count PCBs for networking and digital communication applications at lower RF frequencies.

 Nelco-7000 prepreg belongs to a series of toughened polyimide materials and is used to manufacture multilayered boards.
 This laminate material provides excellent thermal performance and improved reliability.
 Nelco-7000 supports lead-free assembly compatibility and high-density circuits for defense and aviation applications.